DanielRaphael1/DanielRaphael1/README.md

 ## Hi there 👋

-My name is Daniel I am keen to learn things related to Developing, creating, analyzing, and problem solving
+My name is Daniel I am keen to learn things related to developing, creating, analyzing, and problem solving

-- 🎯 DevOps | Automation | Coding
+- 🎯 DevOps | Automation | Software Development
 - 🛠 Building stuff from zero to production
 - 💡 Always learning, always curious